MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 {{< youtube "tdQUkkROWBg">}}

 ## Introduction
-This chapter will give you an introduction into the creation of module panels and user interfaces.
+This chapter gives you an introduction into the creation of module panels and user interfaces.
 For the implementation, you will need to use the {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html" "MeVisLab Definition Language (MDL)">}}.